TZstatsADS/Spring2020-Project1-Ziqinzhao/README.md

 ### [Project Description](doc/)
 This is the first and only *individual* (as opposed to *team*) this semester.

-Term: Spring 2020hbhhjhjkh
+Term: Spring 2020

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Data Story on Song Lyrics
-+ This project is conducted by [your name]
++ This project is conducted by Ziqin Zhao

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This project focus on the lyrics in different genres of songs and try to show the interaction between lyrics and sentiments of different genres.
+At the same time, in this project, understanding the relationship between songs and people's lives is also another topic by analyzing different emotions of lyrics in detail.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.